nickjackolaisen/BusinessInitiaitive/_posts/sections/time value of money/2023-11-15-future_value.md

 ---
-title: "What is Future Value and How You can Use it to Maximize Returns and Secure Your Financial Future"
+title: "What is the Future Value of Money? | Use it to Maximize Returns and Secure Your Financial Future"
 layout: post
 date: 2023-11-15
-update_date: 2023-11-27
+update_date: 2024-06-20
 author: jack_nicholaisen
 summary: "Learn how to calculate the future value of your investments with our comprehensive guide.
 Maximize your returns and secure your financial future today!"
 thumbnail: /images/posts-headers/time-value-of-money-fv-header.png